 - Quantize early in the development cycle.

-- Use MobileNet or EfficientNet architectures instead of ResNet.
+- Use MobileNet or EfficientNet architectures.

 - Profile performance on the target device regularly.